1755 - French reinforcement of Canada

 On July 12, the Baron de Dieskau arrived in Montréal.

 On July 16, the Marquis de Vaudreuil arrived in Montréal.

 On July 24, while the French squadron of du Guay was at Cadiz, Sir Edward Hawke and Rear-admiral Temple West were despatched with a strong squadron of 21 ships of the line (including the Barfleur (90)) and 5 frigates to intercept du Guay, who was returning from the West Indies after having carried reinforcements to the Leeward Islands, or any other French ships that might escape Boscawen on their return to Brest.
 Hawke cruised off Cap Finistère.

-On August 23, Hawke gave verbal orders to Lord Harry Powlett in the Barfleur (90) to give chase to a sail in the south east.
-The Barfleur pursued this sail all night and, on August 24, was unable to find back the British fleet.
-The same day, she gave chase to a sail seen in the south-west, ignoring three other sails seen in the north-east which might probably be part of du Guay's fleet.
-The Barfleur, with her rudder in bad condition, was then obliged to put into port without order.
+On August 23, Hawke gave verbal orders to Lord Harry Powlett in the Barfleur (90) to give chase to a sail in the southeast.
+The Barfleur pursued this sail all night and, on August 24, was unable to find its way back the British fleet.
+The same day, she gave chase to a sail seen in the southwest, ignoring three other sails seen in the northeast that were probably part of du Guay's fleet.
+The Barfleur, with her rudder in bad condition, was then obliged to put into port.
 Hawke then sailed back to England where he arrived on September 29.